fsantanna-no/gals/src/kt/README.md

 ## Basics

-- Execute the `server` to expect `2` clients in one terminal:
+- Execute a `server` that expects `2` clients.
+- Execute each `client` to generate ticks every `50ms` and communicate with the `app` through ports `9999` and `9998`.

 ```
-$ gals server 2
+$ gals server 2 &
+$ gals client 50 9999 &
+$ gals client 50 9998 &
 ```

-- Execute the `client` in two other terminals:
+- Open two other terminals to execute the default `app`.

 ```
-$ gals client 2
+$ gals app 9999
 ```

 ```
-$ gals client 2
+$ gals app 9998
 ```

-- Observe that the clients have the same output.
+- Observe that the apps behave exactly in the same way.